Beej126/BeejBlog/content/posts/2014-01-20-win81noinplaceupgrade.md

   </tr>
 </table>

-I was met with only two options from the Windows 8.1 upgrade, &#8220;Keep Personal Files Only&#8221; or &#8220;Nothing&#8221;.
-Not much of an &#8220;upgrade&#8221;, I went poking around.
+I was met with only two options from the Windows 8.1 upgrade, "Keep Personal Files Only" or "Nothing".
+Not much of an "upgrade", I went poking around.

 For me it turned out that I had been fiddling with localized development a while back and had an old en-GB language pack still installed.
-There are various references that the Win8.1 upgrade criteria prohibits &#8220;cross language&#8221; installs.
+There are various references that the Win8.1 upgrade criteria prohibits "cross language" installs.

-Apparently a language pack can&#8217;t be removed from a running Windows instance, it must be &#8220;offline&#8221;.
+Apparently a language pack can't be removed from a running Windows instance, it must be "offline".
 One way is from the CMD.exe of a Windows DVD/USB install boot disc.
 Tip: Shift-F10.

 <div id="irc_mimg">
   <table cellpadding="0" cellspacing="0" class="tr-caption-container" style="float: left; text-align: right;">